SOCIETY ACT OF THE PROVINCE OF BRITISH COLUMBIA

 BYLAW XII – NOTICES TO MEMBERS

-12.01 A notice may be given to a member either personally or by mail to the member’s registered address.
+12.01 A notice may be given to a member either personally or by mail or by email to the member’s registered address.

 12.02 A notice sent by mail shall be deemed to have been given on the fifth business day following that on which the notice is posted and on proving that notice was properly addressed with sufficient postage and put in a Canadian post office receptacle.

-12.03 Notice of a General Meeting shall be given to every member shown on the Register of Members on the date notice is given and to the auditor if Bylaw XI applies.
+12.03 Notice of a General Meeting shall be given to every member shown on the Register of Members on the date notice is given, and to the auditor if Bylaw XI applies, and to non-members selected from the Rockland Neighbourhood Association community email list.
 No other person is entitled to receive a notice of General Meeting.

 BYLAW XIII – BYLAWS AND RULES OF ORDER